ArthurWalraven/molecular-dynamics/README.md

 ![alt-text][sample-animation]

-A simple 2D Molecular Dynamics simulator.
+A simple 2D [Molecular Dynamics](https://en.wikipedia.org/wiki/Molecular_dynamics) simulator.
 This project is intended to be dependency-free (even the GIF file creation is "handmade").

+Inter-atomic forces are modeled by differentiating the [Lennard-Jones potential](https://en.wikipedia.org/wiki/Lennard-Jones_potential) and all the values are currently in [reduced units](https://en.wikipedia.org/wiki/Lennard-Jones_potential#Dimensionless_(reduced)_units).The simulation update is based on [Velocity Verllet algorithm](https://en.wikipedia.org/wiki/Verlet_integration#Velocity_Verlet).

 # Building